roadsnail/Pi-ve/README.md

 ## Can I use a Raspberry Pi 3 or 4?

 Yes, of course.
 Model 3 and 4 have onboard Wifi making them very suitable for this project.
-The reason I chose a model Zero W was it has onboard Wifi and I had one surplus to requirements.
+The reason I chose a model Zero W was it has onboard Wifi allowing me to place it somewhere convenient where it is in good Zigbee network range for the SLR/SLT and Wifi range.
+I also had one surplus to requirements.
-In addition, my Pi-ve also runs an additional task of listening to my Bluetooth LE thermometers and relaying temperature data to my Home Automation system.
+In addition, my Pi-ve runs an additional task of listening to my Bluetooth LE thermometers and relaying temperature data to my Home Automation system.
 But that's another story...

 ---